csebooks/web-essentials/content.en/server-technologies/database-sql-mysql-ado.net-2.0-and-java-db/_index.md

 **Fig. 22.13** | Authors whose last name starts with D from the authors table.

-**888** Chapter 22 Database: SQL, MySQL, ADO.NET 2.0 and Java DB

-whose last names start with any character (specified by \_), followed by the letter o, fol- lowed by any number of additional characters (specified by %):
+whose last names start with any character (specified by _), followed by the letter o, fol- lowed by any number of additional characters (specified by %):

-SELECT authorID, firstName, lastName FROM authors WHERE lastName LIKE '\_o%'
+SELECT authorID, firstName, lastName FROM authors WHERE lastName LIKE '_o%'

 The preceding query produces the row shown in Fig. 22.14, because only one author in our database has a last name that contains the letter o as its second letter.